Comedy Central Productions Logo

 Comedy Central Productions Symbol

 The copyright-like symbol distinguishes Comedy Central Productions from other television networks.
-The fact is that Viacom, which owns this brand, pays a lot of attention to copyright.
+The fact is that Viacom, which owns this brand, pays close attention to copyright.
 Therefore, the emblem, consisting of two “C,” recalls the prohibition of copying the channel’s content.

 In the previous logo, the designers used the Brandon Grotesque typeface to create compact lettering.
 The Comedy Central wordmark can now be recognized by a grotesque called Comedy Sans.
 This is the basis of corporate typography.
-The brand’s color scheme is also unique: in addition to the traditional combination of black and white, it features a bright yellow shade known as Summer Ale.
+The brand’s color scheme is also unique: in addition to the traditional black-and-white combination, it features a bright yellow shade known as Summer Ale.